Francis-Calingo/Project-Stack/README.md

 * <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report"> Demographic Research on the Filipino Canadian Community</a>

+* <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada"> Ilocano Language Community in Canada</a>

 ### Time-Series Analysis
 >These projects analyze a sequence of data taken over an interval of time and draw conclusions (e.g., daily COVID-19 cases and deaths, value of a stock over time).

 * <a href="https://github.com/Francis-Calingo/Visualizing-Migration-in-Canada"> Visualizing Migration and Settlement Patterns in Canada</a>

+* <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada"> Ilocano Language Community in Canada</a>

 * <a href="https://github.com/Francis-Calingo/IBM-Capstone-1"> IBM Data Science Capstone Project: Stock Price Analysis</a>